 - Flexible scheduling—fixes can be scheduled at regular intervals or duty cycled depending on day or season.

-- Many locations possible—hundreds achievable per day for a higher resolution track.
+- Many locations possible—hundreds of locations achievable per day for a higher resolution track.

 Key features of SPLASH10-BF tags include: